Bears in Trees: 2019–2020: I Want To Feel Chaotic, Keep Me Safe and signing to Counter Intuitive Records

+2021–2022: Flower Through Concrete and and everybody else smiled back

-In July 2021, following the release of double-A side single Flower Through Concrete, the band embarked on their first UK headline tour.
-They would release their debut studio album and everybody else smiled back on 19 November 2021, preceded by singles 'Great Heights', 'I'm Doing Push Ups' and 'Little Cellist'. and everybody else smiled back has been described by the band as "a house party at the end of the world", and discusses the band's experiences through university and early adulthood.
-In 2022 the band played several tours and festivals, including their first US tour supporting Just Friends, and their first headline US tour, being supported by Chase Petra and Cry Baby.
+The double-A side single Flower Through Concrete was released on 14 May 2021 via Counter Intuitive Records.
+It featured the band's first professionally produced music video, for "Fresh Concrete", directed by Rakesh Jaitly.
+In July 2021, following the release of Flower Through Concrete, the band embarked on their first UK headline tour.
+They would release their debut studio album and everybody else smiled back on 19 November 2021, preceded by singles 'Great Heights', 'I'm Doing Push Ups' and 'Little Cellist'.
+Each pre-release single was accompanied by a music video; the "Little Cellist" music video was directed by Jamie Benyon and is their first video not to show the band. and everybody else smiled back has been described by the band as "a house party at the end of the world", and discusses the band's experiences through university and early adulthood.
+In 2022 the band played several tours and festivals, including their first US tour supporting Just Friends, and their first headline US tour, supported by Chase Petra and Cry Baby.